If you have any questions regarding library policies, please contact the Associate Dean for Library Affairs.

 - All Indiana Tech students, staff, and members of the local bar may check out materials for three weeks.
 Law School faculty may check out materials for six months.

 - All Indiana Tech students and staff, as well as members of the local bar, may renew what they have checked out if there is no other request placed upon the item(s).
-Law School students and faculty may renew materials over the phone by calling 260.422.5561, ext.3452.
-All other patrons must bring materials to the circulation desk in order to renew.
+Library materials may be renewed over the phone by calling 260.422.5561, ext.3452, or by emailing the Circulation Manager, January Simpson, at JLSimpson@indianatech.edu.

-- Borrowed items may be returned via the book drop located near the circulation desk on the first floor.
+- Borrowed items may be returned to the Circulation Desk on the first floor during operating hours.

 - Books returned late accrue a fine of 25 cents per book per library business day.
 The business office will be notified of any fees owed and is responsible for the collection of fees.